cscadmin/cscadmin.github.io/README.md

 ## !
 Coronavirus Update !

-We have unfortunately had to take the decision to **cancel** our Spring 2020 programme due to the unfolding **Coronavirus** situation and latest government advice to avoid public gatherings.
-Take care of yourselves, we looking forward to seeing you for a new season of speaker's club in Autumn 2020.
+Due to the current **Coronavirus** situation, we have moved our meetings to be **online** only (using the Zoom app).
+New members are very welcome welcome to join in, please get in contact to obtain instructions for joining online.
+Take care of yourselves, we are looking forward to meeting in-person for a new season of speaker's club in Autumn 2020.

 ## Welcome !